-620 orographic precipitation formation briefly, a recent review of which is Kirshbaum et al. (2018).
-In general, moist convection can be initiated by two mountain influences: mechanical forcing where the flow responds to the mountain as an obstacle, by climbing over or detouring around it; and thermal forcing where the flow responds to differential surface heating/cooling, by developing a thermally direct anabatic or katabatic circulation.
+chanical forcing where the flow responds to the mountain as an obstacle, by climbing over or detouring around it, and (ii) thermal forcing where the flow responds to differential surface heating or cooling, by developing a thermally direct anabatic or katabatic circulation.
 In reality both forcings typically act together to strengthen or weaken regions of air ascent/descent, yet separating both precisely is a very complex problem (Kirshbaum and Wang, 2014).

-- 625 Mechanical forcing of mesoscale air flow on Kilimanjaro was studied in detail by Mölg et al. (2009b), and they found that the main mechanical flow regime is always the "flow around" type even when impinging air masses show very different vertical stabilities.
-Therefore, and also because the thermal circulation clearly emerged in the analyses for T and water vapor gradients, focusing on the possible effects of thermal forcing variability on the observed ACC gradients makes most sense. - In the following we address standard diagnostics for a thermally forced environment (e.g., Behrendt et al., 2011; Dong et al., 2016), including parcel-based metrics (e.g., CAPE).
-Starting with the latter, the maximum CAPE on the southern mountain slope is highest in the model for days when ACC at the upper station (AWS3) is greater than below (Fig. 13, left); differences to days with higher ACC at AWS4 are especially obvious (and statistically significant) in the afternoon.
-Furthermore on such days (more ACC at AWS4 than at AWS3), the equivalent potential temperature (θ_e) sees a significant - 635 lowering already at 9:00 LT in the entire upper half of the mountain slope (Fig. 13, middle).
-By afternoon (black curve), when θ_e typically increases over the entire mountain, the differences are mostly weakening except in the uppermost elevations where they intensify (and remain statistically significant); the steepest gradient now exists between the AWS4 and AWS3 altitudes (Fig. 13, middle), which suggests a massive reduction in moist entropy toward the summit on days when moister conditions occur at AWS4.
-The differences in the water vapor flux on these days (Fig. 13, right) portray a more - sophisticated picture.
-At 9:00 LT in the morning, there is a monotonically smaller flux above ~3000 m with high significance in the summit zone, suggesting a weaker upper tip of the thermal circulation in the morning.
-At 13:00 LT (black curve) the pattern is more variable and there are no important differences in the uppermost elevation bands.
-However, a higher vapor flux centered in the 4600 \pm 300 m altitude (Fig. 13, right) is an interesting feature that will be subject of discussion in the next paragraph.
-All the mentioned differences - CAPE, θ_e , and water vapor flux - intensify when we consider the extreme - 645 subgroup of "AWS4 greater" days, which is precipitation at AWS4 only (and none at AWS3).
-A vivid example is included in the left panel of Fig. 13, where the CAPE reductions relative to days with more ACC at AWS3 are statistically significant almost all day.
+Mechanical forcing of mesoscale airflow on Kilimanjaro was studied in detail by Mölg et al. (2009b), and it was found that the main mechanical flow regime is always the "flow around" type even when impinging air masses show very different vertical stabilities.
+Therefore - and also because the thermal circulation clearly emerged in the analyses for T and water vapor gradients - focusing on the possible effects of thermal forcing variability in the observed ACC gradients makes most sense.

+In the following we address standard diagnostics for a thermally forced environment (e.g., Behrendt et al., 2011; Dong et al., 2016), including parcel-based metrics (e.g., convective available potential energy - CAPE).
+Starting with the latter, the maximum CAPE on the southern mountain slope is highest in the model for days when ACC at the upper station (AWS3) is greater than below (Fig. 13a); differences for days with higher ACC at AWS4 are especially obvious (and statistically significant) in the afternoon.
+Furthermore on such days (more ACC at AWS4 than at AWS3), the equivalent potential temperature ( $\theta_e$ ) sees a significant lowering already at 09:00 LT in the entire upper half of the mountain slope

+(Fig. 13b).
+By afternoon (black curve), when $\theta_e$ typically increases over the entire mountain, the differences are mostly weakening except in the uppermost elevations where they intensify (and remain statistically significant); the steepest gradient now exists between the AWS4 and AWS3 altitudes (Fig. 13b), which suggests a massive reduction in moist entropy toward the summit on days when moister conditions occur at AWS4.
+The differences in the water vapor flux on these days (Fig. 13c) portray a more sophisticated picture.
+At 09:00 LT in the morning, there is a monotonically smaller flux above $\sim 3000 \,\mathrm{m}$ with high significance in the summit zone, suggesting a weaker upper tip of the thermal circulation in the morning.
+At 13:00 LT (black curve) the pattern is more variable, and there are no important differences in the uppermost elevation bands.
+However, a higher vapor flux centered in the $4600 \pm 300$ m altitude (Fig. 13c) is an interesting feature that will be subject of discussion in the next paragraph.
+All the mentioned differences - CAPE, $\theta_e$ , and water vapor flux - intensify when we consider the extreme subgroup of "AWS4 greater" days, which is precipitation at AWS4 only (and none at AWS3).
+A vivid example is included in Fig. 13a, where the CAPE reductions relative to days with more ACC at AWS3 are statistically significant almost all day.